 Explore within that frame

 Once the frame is set, I get to explore within it, and I make sure I am always open to new experiences while performing the different activities I chose.
-Just like every day at work is different for me (I’m pretty lucky, my job is quite creative), just like every yoga class is different, since I am always learning something new, just like every dinner with a friend is different, since we are always evolving, my life can still be pretty much exciting within that frame.
-And since I love every activity I chose, I am always eager to wake up to the new day and what it has to offer.
+Just like every day at work is different for me (I’m pretty lucky, my job is quite creative), just like every yoga class is different, since I am always learning something new, just like every dinner with a friend is different, since we’re always evolving, my life can still be pretty much exciting within that frame.
+And since I love every activity I chose, I’m always eager to wake up to the new day and what it has to offer.

 The more we limit ourselves, the more we can get creative.
 That’s one of the possibilities of the frame: how can we make our life exciting while having to respond to the constraints imposed by the very nature of it?
-That’s one of a challenge I am definitely up to.

 Playing, exploring life like a child, seeing the bright side of things, transforming problems into challenges, those are all ways I find to get creative on a daily basis.
 And that’s what makes me enjoy my “routine”.